 Download the summary of STEF principles of ethics and conduct

-STEF has requested its main suppliers and subcontractors respect these provisions through its Responsible Purchasing Charter.
+STEF has requested its main suppliers and subcontractors respect these provisions through its CSR Purchasing Charter.

 Questions concerning consumers

 Our mission is to connect food operators – from industrial companies to small producers – with their consumers.

 Our commitment to consumers is evident at two levels:

 - on the one hand, health management in excess of regulatory requirements to ensure the conservation of the food products entrusted to us by our clients